|

 An upright snake with legs is a good description of certain types of

-dinosaur.
+dinosaurs.
 By the way, Scripture says

 nothing about the snake being in the tree, as we usually picture